ItsSchatten/PortableCraftingInvs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found a bug in the plugin?
-Post it here!
+Choose this template
+title: ''
+labels: bug
+assignees: ''

 ---

-So you've found a bug in my plugin?
-You've done the right thing by posting it here!
+So you've found a bug in my plugin in my plugin?
+Alright!
+Please follow the outline and make sure you provide any relevant information.

+__Please post screenshots on a site like [Imgur](https://imgur.com/upload) and post config files on a site like [Pastebin](https://pastebin.com/) or some another alternative.__

-**Describe the bug**
+**Please describe the bug**
 *What is the bug?
-What do you think the appropriate behavior would be for this feature?*
+What do you think the appropriate behavior would be for this feature?
+(Paste screenshots here)*

-**The Error Stacktrace**
+**If there is a stacktrace in console, please post that here.**
-*When an error occurs normally you will get an error in console, copy and paste that here.*
+*When an error occurs and you receive the "An internal error has occurred..." message there is some sort of error in console, please copy and past that here.*

-**To Reproduce**
+**How to reproduce the error?**
-*What can I do to reproduce the error?*
+*What can I do to reproduce the error you have experienced?*

-**Output of /pci version**
-*Please run /pci version on your server/server console and post the output.*

-**Version of Spigot**
+**What is your Spigot Version?**
-*What version of spigot are you using?*
+*What version of Spigot are you using? /ver*

+**What is the plugins version?**
+*Please run '/pci version' in your console or in game and paste it here.*

 **Anything else I should know?**
-*Is there anything else I should know before attempting to fix this bug?*
+*Is there something else that I should know before attempting to fix this bug?*